Virus288/SimpleLogger/README.md

 }
 ```

-Debug is a debugging log, which is disabled in console and files, while your application is in production mode ( based on NODE_ENV ).
+Debug is a debugging log, which is disabled in console and files, while your application is in production mode ( based on NODE_ENV === `production` ).
 This log is intended to show additional debugging data in development / tests

 - Time
 ```ts